FarrahHamada/rock-paper-scissors/README.md

 # Rock paper scissors
  My take on the classic game.
- They tech used was HTML CSS Javascript
+ The tech used was HTML CSS Javascript
  ![alt text](rock.png)